Understanding the moral status of digital minds

 Dangers for digital minds

-If we falsely think digital minds don’t have moral status when they do, we could unknowingly force feeling, morally important beings into servitude, conditions of extreme suffering, or other potentially extreme mistreatment.
+If we falsely think digital minds don’t have moral status when they do, we could unknowingly force morally significant beings into conditions of servitude and extreme suffering — or otherwise mistreat them.

 Some ways this could happen include:

-• The process of aligning or controlling digital minds to act in their creators’ interests could involve suffering, frequent destruction, and manipulation in ways that are morally wrong.16
+- The process of aligning or controlling digital minds to act in their creators’ interests could involve suffering, frequent destruction, or manipulation in ways that are morally wrong.16

-• Philosophers Eric Schwitzgebel and Mara Garza have argued that even if we avoid creating large-scale suffering, we should be concerned about a future full of “cheerful servant” digital minds.
-They might in principle deserve rights and freedoms, but we could design them to be happy with oppression and disregard.
+- Philosophers Eric Schwitzgebel and Mara Garza have argued that even if we avoid creating large-scale suffering, we should be concerned about a future full of “cheerful servant” digital minds.
+They might in principle deserve rights and freedoms, but we could design them to seem happy with oppression and disregard.
 On many moral views, this could be deeply unjust.

 These bad outcomes seem most likely to happen by accident or out of ignorance, perhaps by failing to recognise digital sentience.
 But some people might knowingly cause large numbers of digital minds to suffer out of indifference, sadism, or some other reason.
 And it’s possible some AI systems might cause other AI systems to suffer, perhaps as a means of control or to further their own objectives.